Prepare for Apple’s ‘Peek performance’ event with special wallpapers and 9to5Mac merch

-If you’re a fan of the colorful and mysterious artwork Apple is using to tease next week’s “Peek performance” special event, you’re in luck.
+If you’re a fan of the colorful and mysterious artwork Apple is using to tease today’s “Peek performance” special event, you’re in luck.
 Wallpapers inspired by this design are now available, and we’ve even made a special edition 9to5Mac Shirt to commemorate the first event of 2022…

 Apple’s artwork for the “Peek performance” Apple event features a multi-color Apple logo with a transparent design.
 As we said earlier, it’s hard to read too much into this design in terms of hints at new products, but that “Peek performance” tagline could serve as an indicator of what’s to come.